Dream Weddings and Gorgeous Celebrations in Perfect Venues

-The overall look is one of European elegance with refined details, rich finishes and classic styling, exuding the romantic ambiance, theatrical grandeur and fairy-tale appearance for which this historic hotel has become legendary.
+The overall look is one of European elegance with refined details, rich finishes, and classic styling, exuding the romantic ambiance, theatrical grandeur, and fairy-tale appearance for which this historic hotel has become legendary.

 Features include new custom-woven wool carpeting inspired by the French Aubusson rugs of the 17th and 18th centuries.
-Opulent damask draperies, painstakingly fabricated to frame the treasured stained glass windows, create a sense of drama with traditional tassels, braided cord and bullion fringe.
+Opulent damask draperies, painstakingly fabricated to frame the treasured stained glass windows, create a sense of drama with traditional tassels, braided cord, and bullion fringe.
 Velvet seat cushions have been added to the tiered pew benches that were replicas of those found in London’s Westminster Abbey and paneled window seats.

 The Spanish Art Gallery

 Originally built as an art gallery and museum, the Galleria is located beside the St. Francis of Assisi Chapel and can accommodate events of 120 to 170 guests.
-Adorned with priceless, antique statues around the perimeter of the room, the Galleria also boosts a Tiffany stained-glass window.
+Adorned with priceless, antique statues around the perimeter of the room, the Galleria also boasts a Tiffany stained-glass window.

 The Santa Barbara Room

 Traditional wrought iron and glass light fixtures create a cozy ambiance inside the room, while pairs of spiral topiaries flanking the interior windows bring in the wonderful garden feeling from the landscaped loggia and connecting the event space outside.
-A trio of immense arched mirrors at the end wall reflects the entire romantic scene and adding glamour and sparkle to this lovely room.
+A trio of immense arched mirrors at the end wall reflects the entire romantic scene and adds glamour and sparkle to this lovely room.